Opportunity to Choose Clean Power & Address Climate Change

 As Utah leaders contemplate economic recovery, regulators and policymakers would be wise to make forward-thinking decisions that lead to cleaner air and a healthier future, by ensuring the state embraces renewable and other clean energy opportunities.
 Transitioning to clean energy now would help provide market certainty that is needed for resource development and technology innovation.
 The state should also pursue measures to allow all Utahns access to low and zero-emission vehicles and needed statewide charging networks, as well as energy efficient homes that use carbon-free electricity and save customers money.

-The Utah Roadmap report by the University of Utah’s Kem C. Gardner Policy Institute, released earlier this year at the request of the Utah Legislature, outlines important targets that policy makers should consider.
+The Utah Roadmap report by the University of Utah’s Kem C. Gardner Policy Institute, released in 2020 at the request of the Utah Legislature, outlines important targets that policy makers should consider.
 The report identifies seven “milepost” opportunities to reduce local and global air pollutants.
 It calls for reducing criteria pollutant air emissions 50% below 2017 levels by 2050 and reducing statewide carbon-dioxide emissions 50% by 2030.

 The latter target is in line with what scientists worldwide say is needed to avoid the worst effects of climate change.
-A letter this year signed by representatives of nearly 1,700 companies and groups across the nation, including 400 in Utah, urged passage of a legislative resolution endorsing the Utah Roadmap’s recommendations.
-Although the legislative session ended without consideration of that resolution, the Legislature will evaluate the report during this year’s interim session, an important step to help inform policy and law making.
+A 2020 letter signed by representatives of nearly 1,700 companies and groups across the nation, including 400 in Utah, urged passage of a legislative resolution endorsing the Utah Roadmap’s recommendations.
+Although the legislative session ended without consideration of that resolution, the Legislature will evaluate the report during the 2021 session, an important step to help inform policy and law making.

 Clean and renewable energy and storage resources are often outcompeting coal and gas as the least expensive forms of electricity generation.
 At the same time, PacifiCorp and the six states it serves are in the process of determining the future of the utility’s coal fleet.
 Utah is PacifiCorp’s largest service territory.